Skip to main content

 II — Record

-When a system tracks the actions, movements, or transactions of a person, it creates a record.
+When a system tracks the actions, movements, transactions, or attributes of a person, it creates a record.
 That record is not the property of the system.
-It is a shared artifact of the relationship, and the person it describes has rights over it: the right to see it, the right to challenge it, and the right to understand how it is used.
+It is a shared artifact of the relationship, and the person it describes has rights over it: the right to see it, the right to challenge its accuracy, and the right to understand how it is used.

 III — Restraint